magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-42-->

 *  `cart` query responses no longer return null responses when a product is out of stock.
-Previously, when you ran a query with an out-of-stock product, Magento displayed a `null` value under the `items` section in the response.
+Previously, when you ran a query with an out-of-stock product, {{ site.data.var.ee }}displayed a `null` value under the `items` section in the response.

 <!--- ACP2E-38-->